Raveshaww/azure-exam-notes/README.md

 # Azure
-A collection of my Azure notes
+A collection of my Azure notes.
+May they be of help to someone!